-The Future of His Foundation
+The Future of his Foundation

 The next item of our discussion concerned his Foundation.
-He began to tell me how he had modeled it on another existing foundation, and how, in about fifteen years' time, the expansive policies of this model had been reversed.
-He explained that the one who had set up the other foundation had left a clause in the articles of incorporation to the effect that the implementation of its policies should not tend to divide the movement in any way, and on this basis it had come under the control of the Directors.
+He began to tell me how he had modelled it on the Foundation established by Mrs Longyear, and how, after about fifteen years, the expansive policies of this model had been reversed.
+He explained that the one who had set up the Longyear Foundation had left a clause in the articles of incorporation to the effect that the implementation of its policies should not tend to divide the movement in any way, and on this basis it had eventually come under the control of the Directors.
 Nevertheless, he had had a student friend who had been a receptionist there, and thus he had been able to exchange valuable items and get into areas now closed off.
 Then suddenly this friend had been told her services were no longer required, and she was being let go at once.
 After she had recovered from her surprise, she apparently said she would go and get her things, but was ushered right out, with the statement that her belongings would be sent after her.

-I asked what was to prevent his Foundation "going the way" of this other foundation, and he replied: "Nothing, except demonstration."
-He next quoted a remark attributed to Mary Baker Eddy by Dr. Alfred Baker: "All the trouble I have is with my students," and seemed to be prophesying that his Foundation would likewise be locked in by ecclesiasticism fifteen years from his relinquishing control.
+I asked what was to prevent his Foundation "going the way" of this other foundation, and he replied, "Nothing, except demonstration."
+He next quoted a remark attributed to Mary Baker Eddy by Dr Alfred Baker, "All the trouble I have is with my students," and he seemed to be prophesying that his Foundation would likewise be locked in by ecclesiasticism, as it was fifteen years from his relinquishing control.

 There is a huge difference between restriction for the sake of prudence and restriction for the sake of priestcraft, whatever explanations are advanced at a particular moment.
 Gilbert did his best to see that the latter kind of restriction should not replace the former.
-The Preamble, mentioned in the footnote on p.
-16, stipulated that "if during the life of Gilbert C. Carpenter, Jr., he should be dismissed by the other Trustees, all the property constituting the Foundation shall revert back to him as sole owner."
-This property, described as "books, pamphlets, letters, photographs, etc., in fact, everything that includes the life and history of our Leader, Mary Baker Eddy, as well as the history of our Cause, and whatever else may be useful for the growth of Christian Science students" was, moreover, required to be held "in trust for the free use of all Christian Scientists."
+The Preamble stipulated that "if during the life of Gilbert C. Carpenter, Jr., he should be dismissed by the other Trustees, all the property constituting the Foundation shall revert back to him as sole owner."
+This property, described as "books, pamphlet, letters, photographs, etc., in fact, everything that includes the life and history of our Leader, Mary Baker Eddy, as well as the history of our Cause, and whatever else may be useful for the growth of Christian Science students" was, moreover, required to be held "in trust for the free use of all Christian Scientists."

 To forestall an indiscriminate take-over by Boston, the Preamble required the following: "If at any time the Board of Directors in Boston should desire to take over the Foundation, and the Foundation should feel its value might be broadened by such a transfer, the Board must accept the requirements that the treasures should not be kept away from students who from a right motive desire to see and study its material.
 This agreement must be made in writing, and failure to live up to this signed agreement will require them to return all that has been turned over to them, intact, to the Providence (Carpenter) Foundation."
-(16)
+[Such a handover of the Carpenter collection to the archives of The Mother Church did in fact take place in 1973.
+For details see the Addendum to this paper.]